tldr-pages/tldr-node-client/README.md

 - `tldr <command>` show examples for this command
 - `tldr <command> --os=linux` show page for Linux version of this command
+- `tldr --list` show all pages for current platform
-- `tldr --list` show all available pages
+- `tldr --list-all` show all available pages
 - `tldr --random` show a page at random
 - `tldr --random-example` show a single random example